I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wiamindr_lh/nf-wiamindr-lh-iwiadrvitem-getdevicespeccontext.md

 <p>If the method succeeds, it stores a pointer to the device-specific context in <i>ppSpecContext</i> and returns S_OK.
 If the method fails because the parameter <i>ppSpecContext</i> specifies an invalid pointer, the method returns E_INVALIDARG.
 If the method fails for another reason, it returns a standard COM error code.</p>

 ## -remarks
 <p>Minidrivers typically use this method to obtain a pointer to a device-specific context associated with an <b>IWiaDrvItem</b> item.
-The device-specific context is associated with the item when the item is created using the driver services library function <a href="https://msdn.microsoft.com/library/windows/hardware/ff549160">wiasCreateDrvItem</a>.</p>

-<p>Minidrivers typically use this method to obtain a pointer to a device-specific context associated with an <b>IWiaDrvItem</b> item.
-The device-specific context is associated with the item when the item is created using the driver services library function <a href="https://msdn.microsoft.com/library/windows/hardware/ff549160">wiasCreateDrvItem</a>.</p>
+The device-specific context is associated with the item when the item is created using the driver services library function <a href="..\wiamdef\nf-wiamdef-wiascreatedrvitem.md">wiasCreateDrvItem</a>.</p>

 ## -requirements
 <table>